-Guide to Retention of Undergraduate Physics Majors
+Guide To Retention of Undergraduate Physics Majors

 Retention includes ensuring that students who are already physics majors complete your program.
 This section focuses on strategies for creating a welcoming, inclusive, and student-focused environment in which students feel they are a part of a community and are more likely to stay.
 Successful retention strategies include improving curriculum, degree programs, and support structures for students, which are implemented throughout all years, with particular focus on the first and second years.
 For guidance on recruiting students who have not yet decided to major in physics, see the section on Recruiting of Undergraduate Physics Majors.